KountourisPanagiotis/schoolapp-hibernate-jaxrs-cf22/README.md

 ## Usage
 Run and connect to database.
 Login either as :
 1. Admin : manage Teachers and Users.
 Search - Insert - Update - Delete functionality
-2. Teacher : search for
+2. Teacher : search for students.
+Search - Insert - Update - Delete

 (admin password is pulled for matching from system environmental variables)